SuavecitoInc/product-metafield-migration-tool/README.md

 ### Metafield Type Support

-The only metafield reference supported is of type MediaImages.
-So a Metafield that holds an image or a list of images is supported.
-Any other reference type is not supported.
-All other Metafield values that aren't references are supported.
-The Metafield list type is also supported.
+The only supported metafield reference type is MediaImages, meaning metafields containing an image or a list of images are accepted.
+Other reference types are not supported.
+However, all non-reference metafield values and the metafield list type are supported.

 ## Usage